Tracyanne Campbell

-Tracyanne Campbell (born 18 May 1974) is a Scottish singer and musician who is the lead vocalist of the Glasgow-based indie pop band Camera Obscura.
+Tracy Anne Campbell (born 18 May 1974) is a Scottish singer and musician who is the lead vocalist of the Glasgow-based indie pop band Camera Obscura.

+Career

-Born in Glasgow, Campbell founded Camera Obscura alongside John Henderson and Gavin Dunbar in 1996.
+Born in Uphall, West Lothian, Campbell founded Camera Obscura alongside John Henderson and Gavin Dunbar in Glasgow in 1996.
 The band released Biggest Bluest Hi Fi (2001), Underachievers Please Try Harder (2003), Let's Get Out of This Country (2006), My Maudlin Career (2009), Desire Lines (2013), and Look to the East, Look to the West (2024).

-They have worked beside Tucker Martine, Stuart Murdoch and Peter Bjorn and John.
+The band has collaborated with Tucker Martine, Stuart Murdoch and Peter Bjorn and John.